tsaad-dev/drafts/te/draft-saad-teas-yang-te.md

 ### TE Tunnels

-The set of TE tunnels are provisioned under the 'tunnels' container (see {{fig-te-tunnel}}).
+The set of TE tunnels are provisioned under the 'tunnels' container (see
+{{fig-te-tunnel}}).
 A TE tunnel in the list is uniquely identified by a name.
 When the model is used to manage a specific device, the 'tunnels' list contains the TE tunnels originating from the specific device.
-When the model is used to manage a TE controller, the 'tunnels' list contains all TE tunnels originating from device(s) that the TE controller manages.
+When the model is used to manage a TE controller, the 'tunnels' list contains all TE tunnels and TE tunnel segments originating from device(s) that the TE controller manages.

 The TE tunnel has a number of attributes that are set directly under the tunnel.
 The 'encoding' and 'switching-type' nodes define the specific technology that the tunnel operates in.